Peruvian foreign minister quits amid criticism for comments

 The navy disputed the comments, saying in a statement Monday that “the Peruvian Navy deplores statements of this nature that seek to distort the history of national pacification.”

-Castillo, a leftist political novice who is the first Peruvian president of peasant origins. has not made any public comment.
+Castillo, a leftist political novice who is the first Peruvian president of peasant origins, did not make any public comment.
+He met with chiefs of the army, navy and air force in the afternoon, but no statements were issued.

 In late 2020, Béjar said at a news conference that terrorist acts in Peru were “started” by the navy.
 “That can be historically proved,” he said, referring to some incidents a few years before the appearance of Shining Path.